GUIDELINES FOR RETURNING TO SCHOOL

-Head Lice: Your child may return to school when he / she does not have live lice.
+Head Lice: Students who have lice are strongly recommended to be treated before returning to school or daycare.
 It is recommended you remove nits for two weeks after initial treatment as traditional lice shampoos only kill live lice and not their eggs.
 Eggs left on hair may hatch into live lice.

-Strep Throat: Children may return to school 24 hours after beginning treatment with antibiotics if they are fever free and are feeling well enough to come to school.
+Strep Throat: Children may return to school 12 hours after beginning treatment with antibiotics and the child is fever free (without fever reducing medication).

 Cold Sores (Herpes): If it is the first infection, your child must stay home until the sore is healed.
 If it is a recurring infection, he / she may attend school with active sores.